Xenega/lettersmith/README.md

 ```
 -->

 Of course, this is just a start.
-"Plugins" are really just functions that modify a list of tables.
+"Plugins" are really just functions that modify the list of tables.
 This makes Lettersmith simple.
 It also means it is extremely flexible.
 Lettersmith can be anything you want: a website builder, a blog, a documentation generation script...
 If you need to transform text files, Lettersmith is an easy way to do it.

 Creating new plugins